 Slow out, faster in.

 Stability Ball Rollout: Standing Variation

-Next, to increase the intensity a bit, do the same exercise – only this time do it standing.
+Next, to increase the intensity a bit, do the same exercise – only this time, do it standing.

 Be mindful of the shape of your abdominals when doing core work:

-- Protect your lower back area by keeping your pelvis centered and vacuuming in the muscle plate below your navel (people usually remember to pull in the muscles around their belly button but often forget about the important area below it).
+- Protect your lower back area by keeping your pelvis centered and vacuuming in the muscle plate below your navel (people usually remember to pull in the muscles around their belly button but often forget about the critical area below it).

 The Pelvic Scoop (Bonus Exercise)